 If you are thinking of buying or selling a house on the Estate, or are in the process of selling your house, please contact us at email@example.com and ensure your solicitor is made aware of this information.
 The standard deed of easement proforma which also contains the deed of covenant is attached here.

-Your solicitor will need to tell us the property address and the names of the prospective new owners.
+Your solicitor will need to tell us the property address, the Land Registry Title Number for that property and the names and email addresses of the prospective new owners.

 We will then: confirm whether a deed of easement has already been registered for this property; inform you if any service charges are outstanding for this property; send your solicitor the completed deed of easement signed by ourselves or the deed of covenant if a deed of easement already exists, and answer any questions (within reason) that you or your solicitor may have about the process.